BLASST: Dynamic BLocked Attention Sparsity via Softmax Thresholding: Methodology

 \subsubsection{Algorithm Design}

-Algorithm~\ref{alg:skip_softmax} presents our modified FlashAttention forward pass.
+Algorithm~\ref{alg:skip_softmax} presents our modified FlashAttention forward pass, where the sequence is tiled into $T_r$ query blocks and $T_c$ KV blocks of size $B_c$ each.
 The key modification is the introduction of a dynamic pruning condition that saves both computation and memory bandwidth. \textbf{Where We Save:} When $\tilde{m}_i^{(j)} - m_i^{(j)} < \ln(\lambda)$ (line 7), we skip: \begin{enumerate}[nosep, leftmargin=*] \item \textbf{Compute savings (CUDA cores):} The expensive $\exp(\cdot)$ operations for computing $\tilde{P}_{ij}$ require multiple instructions per element: \texttt{MUFU.EX2} (exponential), \texttt{FMUL} (multiplication), and \texttt{FADD} (addition).
 We also skip the \texttt{rowsum} reduction operations (\texttt{FADD} instructions) for normalizing attention weights.
 For a typical block, this saves thousands of CUDA core instructions. \item \textbf{Compute savings (Tensor cores)} The matrix multiplication $\tilde{P}_{ij} V_j$.
-In prefill phase, where kernels are compute-bound, avoiding these MMA operations provides a substantial speedup. \item \textbf{Memory bandwidth savings:} Loading the Value block $V_j$ from HBM to SRAM.
+In the prefill phase, where kernels are compute-bound, avoiding these MMA operations provides a substantial speedup. \item \textbf{Memory bandwidth savings:} Loading the Value block $V_j$ from HBM to SRAM\@.
 This is particularly critical in decode phase, where attention is memory-bound. \end{enumerate}

 Our approach directly reduces the total amount of computation by dynamically identifying and skipping negligible attention blocks during the forward pass.
 This simple yet effective modification requires minimal changes to the existing FlashAttention implementation while providing significant computational savings.